 Worst: Nail Yakupov

-You knew this was coming.
+This may be as easy as it gets when it comes to having to select one of the worst players the team has seen in the last ten years.
 In his first season, Yakupov’s numbers were promising for a rookie: 17 goals and 14 assists in the lockout-shortened 48-game season.
 Unfortunately, that was his career-high in goals and he didn’t make up for it with a ton of assists.
 Yakupov’s ugliest stat in his 252 games as an Oiler was his minus-88 plus/minus rating, though.
 I guess no one explained to Yakupov that there is a goal on each side of the rink.

 Honorable Mention: Zack Kassian